SimonCROS/HumanGL/ReadMe.md

 ## 📦 Dependencies

 👉 **GLFW**
-GLFW is a library for creating windows and managing input (mouse, keyboard) in OpenGL-based applications.
+GLFW is a library for creating windows and managing input (mouse, keyboard).

 👉 **glad**
-Glad is an OpenGL extension loader, managing OpenGL versions and extensions in applications.
+Glad is an OpenGL loader.

-👉 **GLM / ft_glm**
-**GLM** is a math library for graphics programming.
-We use a custom variant called **ft_glm**, designed to replace the standard GLM.
-While GLM is included in the project, it's used solely for testing purposes to compare performance and precision with ft_glm.

 👉 **stb**
-stb is a collection of lightweight utility libraries, mainly for image handling, compression.
-Used in project to load textures form PNG or JPEG sources files.
+stb is a collection of lightweight utility libraries, mainly for image handling and compression.
+Used in project to load textures from PNG or JPEG sources files.

 👉 **imgui**
-ImGui gives us an easy access to creation of interactive user interfaces.
+ImGui gives us easy access to creation of interactive user interfaces.

 ---